AvistoTelecom/jpa-search/README.md

 </details>

-You can easily create an other `enum` file like `ObjectFilterOperation.java`.
+You can easily create an other `enum` which inherits from `IFilterOperation`, like `ObjectFilterOperation.java`.

 #### Config

 <details>
   <summary>FilterConfig</summary>

-Apply the filter to the fields.
+Configures the filter in relation to a field.

 Parameters: